DokiDokiTulpaClub/YuriMod/README.md

 # YuriMod

+This mod is now on steam workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=1613694436

 Adds Yuri into the game, featuring 60+ new cards, 8 relics and a few nasty surprises.
 May contain disturbing content, which can be turned off in the settings.

 # Dependencies